sevenautumns/niketsu/book/src/usage.md

 ##### PORT

-Port on which the server listens on websocket connections.
+Port on which the server listens on web socket connections.

 Default: 7766